GroningenDH/Cultural-Analytics-Open-Science-Guide/code/vcs-workflow.md

     wrap: sentence
 ---

-# General Workflow of a Vercion Control System (VCS)
+# General Workflow of a Version Control System (VCS)

 ## Introduction
 Version control is a systematic approach to record changes made in a file, or set of files, over time.